mbeaudor/mbeaudor.github.io/content/authors/admin/_index.md

 interests:
   - Global modeling of the nitrogen cycle
   - Impact of the anthropogenic activity on air quality
-  - Evolution of the agricultural practices and the biogechemistry cycles
+  - Evolution of the agricultural practices and the biogeochemistry cycles

 education:
   - area: PhD in Environmental Science